abdoufermat5/spark-path/notebooks/README.md

-## Setting Up a Single-Node Hadoop Cluster on Ubuntu
+# Setting Up a Single-Node Hadoop Cluster on Ubuntu and Do some stuff on it

+## Part 1: setup

 Installing Hadoop on Ubuntu involves several steps.
 Before you start, ensure that your system meets the necessary prerequisites like having a Java Development Kit (JDK) installed, as Hadoop is built using Java.
 Here's a step-by-step guide to install Hadoop in a pseudo-distributed mode, which is a common setup for development and testing: